monikans/monikans/README.md

 ## Quote
-> The journey of a thousand miles begins with one step💫💫
+> The best way to predict the future is to create it...💫💫

 ![Profile views](https://komarev.com/ghpvc/?username=monikans)